ep390/ep390/website/app/assignments/4/page.md

       selectedOutput.send(MidiMessage.noteOff(note + 7, velocity, channel));
 ```

 Before trying this out, what do you expect to happen when you send a note through?
 Setup your DAW so you can play MIDI into the browser.
-See [Midi Receive Module](/modules/midi-receive) for an example of how to do this.
+See the [Midi Receive Module](/modules/midi-receive) for an example of how to do this.

 Your assignment is to create a musical MIDI effect using this code as a starting point.